Skip to content

 IPF Certificates

 You are accessing the IP Fabric GUI using a secure TLS connection.
 A self-signed server certificate is automatically generated during the IP Fabric deployment.
-But by the nature of SSL/TLS, the self-signed server certificate cannot be trusted – as indicated in an SSL/TLS error in the web browser (for example, NET::ERR_CERT_AUTHORITY_INVALID in Google Chrome).
+However, due to the nature of SSL/TLS, the self-signed server certificate cannot be trusted – as indicated in an SSL/TLS error in the web browser (for example, NET::ERR_CERT_AUTHORITY_INVALID in Google Chrome).

 Usually, the server certificate replacement can be handled via Settings → System → IPF Certificates and consists of the following steps: